-A regular latte is a combination of espresso, steamed milk, and froth.
-Flavor(s), sweeteners, and/or whipped cream may be added to sweeten the drink.
-An iced latte is essentially the same thing, but served with cold milk and ice instead of steamed milk.
+A regular latte consists of espresso, steamed milk, and froth, with optional flavors, sweeteners, or whipped cream to enhance its taste.
+An iced latte is essentially the same, but made with cold milk and ice instead of steamed milk.

-If no sweetener or syrup is added, pour about an inch of milk to the cup to save the shots after pulling them.
-Most coffeehouses use 2% milk, but skim or whole milk may be used as well.
-Making an iced latte with skim milk is called a skinny iced latte, and making an iced latte with half-and-half is called a breve iced latte.
+If you prefer your iced latte without sweeteners or syrups, pour about an inch of milk into the cup instead.
+Most coffeehouses use 2% milk, but you can opt for skim or whole milk.
+An iced latte with skim milk is called a “skinny iced latte,” and one made with half-and-half is a “breve iced latte.”

-Grind the espresso beans just before pulling the shots for the best flavor.
-Load the fresh grinds into the portafilter handle, and tamp level before inserting into the espresso machine.
-Be sure to pull shots between 16-26, preferably between 18-23.
+To extract the best flavor, grind the espresso beans just before pulling the shots.
+Load the fresh grinds into the portafilter handle, tamp level, and insert it into the espresso machine.
+Aim to pull shots within 16-26 seconds, preferably between 18-23 seconds.

-Immediately after pulling satisfactory shot(s), pour two into the cup with sweetener/syrup or milk to save them.
-For less coffee taste, use only one shot, and if an extra shot is desired, use three.
-The espresso has a 10 second window before it begins losing flavor and increasing in bitterness.
+Immediately after pulling the desired shot(s), pour two into the cup with the sweetener/syrup or milk.
+For a milder coffee taste, use one shot; for a stronger flavor, use three.
+Keep in mind that the espresso has a 10-second window before it loses flavor and becomes more bitter.

-After pouring the espresso into the cup, stir to dissolve any sweetener or syrup.
-Fill the cup most of the way with milk, saving an inch or two for ice.
-Stir the drink well, and add ice cubes to the remaining space in the cup.
-Enjoy a homemade iced latte at home!
+After adding the espresso to the cup, stir to dissolve any sweeteners or syrups.
+Fill the cup with milk, leaving an inch or two for ice.
+Mix the drink well and add ice cubes to fill the remaining space.
+Voila!
+Enjoy your homemade iced latte!

-Remember that pulling shots of espresso can be difficult, especially when under pressure to do so quickly.
-Be sure to pull test shots before beginning any drink to know the tamping level that should be used.
+Remember, pulling shots of espresso can be challenging, especially when under pressure to do it quickly.
+Practice pulling test shots before starting any drink to determine the ideal tamping level.